WashU-Neurotech/neurotech-club-eeg/README.md

 # Neurotechnology Club: WashU

 ## About
-Files related to constructing an EEG to describe attentional processes.
+Files related to constructing a BCI to describe attentional processes.